danknights/mice5035/tutorials/02_16s_feature_extraction/README.md

 Then proceed with steps 5-11 above.

-Note: you will need to use the de novo tree `otus/rep_set.tre` rather than the reference tree in the beta diversity step.
+Note: you will need to use the de novo tree `otus/rep_set.tre` rather than the reference tree in the alpha and beta diversity steps.

 Note: we will use the same rarefaction depth (140) as in the closed-reference analysis above.
 In practice, you would run `biom summarize-table` to get summary statistics about the OTU table, and then you would use that output to choose an appropriate rarefaction depth.